arifarhan16/Absen_Exc/README.md

 ## Features

 1. Intergrated With DataTable
+2. Intergrated With SwalFire
-2. Upload / Download / Delete Photo's or Document's
+3. Upload / Download / Delete Photo's or Document's
-3. Crud
+4. Crud
-4. Refresh
+5. Refresh
-5. Front end + Back end Use Bootstrap 4
+6. Front end + Back end Use Bootstrap 4

 ## How To Use ?